wur-bioinformatics/introduction-to-bioinformatics/week5.md

 called *-omics* measurements.
 The technology to measure such -omics data is usually *high-throughput*, which means that little manual work or repetition of experiments are needed.
-We generally distinguish five main levels of -omics measurements as illustrated in figure {numref}`w5f0`, although many new -omics terms are still being introduced.
+We generally distinguish five main levels of -omics measurements as illustrated in {numref}`w5f0`, although many new -omics terms are still being introduced.
 Next to genomics, the following -omics measure:
 - Epigenomics: all epigenetic modifications of the genome
 - Transcriptomics: the expression levels of all genes
 - Proteomics: the presence/quantity of all proteins
 - Metabolomics: the presence/quantity of all metabolites
-- Phenomics: the eventual phenotype(s), i.e. form or behaviour, of a cell or organism Such measurements are increasingly also applied on mixed samples, mostly bacterial/fungal/viral communities such as found in the human gut and in the soil.
+- Phenomics: the eventual phenotype(s), i.e. form or behaviour, of a cell or organism

+Such measurements are increasingly also applied on mixed samples, mostly bacterial/fungal/viral communities such as found in the human gut and in the soil.
 As a kind of ‘meta’ analysis, this has been labeled metagenomics,